Ecuador – the mysteries of the Amazon and the Galapagos

 South Plaza is located off the east coast of Santa Cruz Island.
 It was formed by uplifted marine lava and is one of the smallest islands in the archipelago, yet it boasts some of the densest wildlife concentrations in the Galapagos.
 We will disembark at a small dock often occupied by sea lions, then continue our walk through a forest of prickly pear cacti adorned with yellow flowers.
 Along the way, we may see land iguanas waiting for fruits and flowers to fall from the cacti.
 As we reach the cliff, we will often spot a shoal of the endemic yellow-tailed mullet.
 The cliff is an excellent vantage point to view seabirds, including swallow-tailed gulls, tropic birds, frigatebirds, and pelicans.
 At the eastern end of the island, bull sea lions gather to rest after losing their territory and regain their strength in hopes of becoming the beach master once again.
 After this fascinating walk, we’ll return to the boat for lunch and sail to Punta Carrion for another snorkeling adventure.
 Here, we may encounter sea turtles, white-tip reef sharks, sea lions, and a variety of fish.
 We will return to Puerto Ayora around 16:30, having experienced a day full of unforgettable wildlife encounters.

-After some free time to relax and reflect on your journey, we will gather for a memorable farewell dinner to celebrate the incredible experiences and memories made during your trip.
+After some free time to relax and reflect on your journey, we’ll gather for a memorable farewell dinner to celebrate the incredible experiences and memories made during your trip.

 Accommodation: La Isla